qiangliu-sd/qiangliu-sd.github.io/coding/proglangs/py_free-msg-box.md

 I like **Tkinter** because it is distributed with Python as the **standard interface**.
 To make it work well, customizations are necessary, however.

-For my own project, I found it is helpful to have free-standing (non-blocking) message box and pop-up (and pop-off) message box.
+For my own project, it is helpful to have free-standing (non-blocking) message box and pop-up (and pop-off) message box.

-Since they are not easily available online, I have to implement them myself, which I share in this article.
+Since they are not readily available online, I have to implement them myself, which I share in this article.

 ### Free-standing (non-blocking) message box
 Tkinter built-in `messagebox` is blocking.
 This isn't nice for at least two situations.